pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 others stand firmly with science.
 In some minds both ideas coexist, somehow finding harmony.
-During the pandemic, I encountered people who were staunch supporters of science
-- those who trusted vaccines, adhered to public health guidelines, and respected institutions like the CDC and WHO.
+During the pandemic, I encountered people who were staunch supporters of science -those who trusted vaccines, adhered to public health guidelines, and respected institutions like the CDC and WHO.
 Yet some of them swore by homeopathy.
 Here’s the puzzle: